POLISH SECURITY CONGRESS – Total Security

 Speakers:

-• Marek Masalski, Deputy Director of the Office of IT and Telecommunication Services of the City of Rzeszow*
+• Marek Masalski, Deputy Mayor of the City of Białystok

 • Sławomir Świder, Deputy Director of the Office of IT and Telecommunication Services of the City of Rzeszow*